estuary/flow/site/docs/reference/Connectors/capture-connectors/apache-kafka.md

 This connector captures streaming data from Apache Kafka topics.

-[`ghcr.io/estuary/source-kafka:dev`](https://github.com/estuary/connectors/pkgs/container/source-kafka) provides the latest connector image.
+It is available for use in the Flow web application.
+For local development or open-source workflows, [`ghcr.io/estuary/source-kafka:dev`](https://github.com/estuary/connectors/pkgs/container/source-kafka) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites